-Does the victim-offender relationship remain an important predictor of the likelihood of police notification in rape cases?
+Does the relationship between the victim and person committing the offesne remain an important predictor of the likelihood of police notification in rape cases?
 An NIJ-funded study examined this question and found that police notification rates by third parties and by victims who had been raped by an acquaintance or intimate partner increased significantly between 1973 and 2000.
 Using data from the National Crime Survey (NCS) from 1973–1991 and the National Crime Victimization Survey (NCVS) from 1992–2000, Baumer found that overall reporting rates continued to increase during the 1990s, and that differences in rates of reporting between stranger and non-stranger rapes diminished.

 These changes coincided with large-scale media and social campaigns that focused attention on "hidden" rapes.
 Legal reforms and the growth in services available to rape victims have been influential in increasing the likelihood that women will report a rape to police.

 The most recent research, however, indicates that a majority of rape victims still do not report their attacks to police.
 Further study is needed to understand what impact various policies and practices have on reporting behavior and system response and to precisely identify the practices that would facilitate higher rates of notification.

 For more about rape reporting, see "Has Rape Reporting Increased Over Time?" from the NIJ Journal.